RoboDK/RoboDK-API/C#/readme.md

 How to install
 ------------
+The RoboDK API for C# can be installed and used in one of the following ways:
-Simply include RoboDK.cs file to your project
+- Simply include RoboDK.cs file to your project from the Example folder
+- Install the NuGet package from the API folder
+The NuGet package follows C# naming convention whereas the one-file RoboDK.cs API matches the Python API naming.

 Video Overview
 --------------